 How do you decide which are the best toys to buy and which ones your kids can live without?
 Is there such a thing as too many learning toys?

 Deciding what toys to buy can be an overwhelming experience, especially with all of the toys available today.
-But parents have a good sense of what their children will think is fun.
+But I have found that parents have a good sense of what their children will think is fun.
 Look for quality, be mindful of the toys your children already have and choose toys that complement them and can add richness to the play.
-And go with your instincts, because you're the one with the most knowledge about your children and can decide which toys are best for them and which ones they can live without.
-Occasionally, you may find a certain toy doesn't have the appeal you thought it would.
+And go with your instincts, Dawn, because you’re the one with the most knowledge about your children and can decide which toys are best for them and which ones they can live without.
+Occasionally, you may find a certain toy doesn’t have the appeal you thought it would.
 It might just be a matter of timing: Try putting it away for now, and bring it out for a different day or week.
 And once in a while, look for new and exciting toys to encourage your children to branch out, learn new things and experience new ways of playing.

 Our parenting advice is given as suggestions only.
 We recommend you also consult your healthcare provider, and urge you to contact them immediately if your question is urgent or about a medical condition.